The best London exhibitions to visit right now

-Escape the blazing heat this summer and step into London days gone by at these eight exhibitions.
+Step into days gone by at these exhibitions in London.
 Whether it’s standing on the meridian line at the Royal Observatory Greenwich or commemorating the lives of those who served in the army at the Churchill War Rooms, leave these must-visit exhibitions with a greater understanding of London’s history, culture and identity.

 Best exhibitions in London

 Tower Bridge and the Monument

-See two London exhibitions in one with a ticket to Tower Bridge and the Monument.
+See two exhibitions in London in one with a ticket to Tower Bridge and the Monument.
 Kickstart your adventure at Tower Bridge and walk across the glass floor, where you’ll be able to look down and see the River Thames, learning about the boats and ships which have journeyed down the capital’s waterways.
 Once you’ve experienced the iconic bridge, scale the dizzying heights of the Monument.
 Erected to celebrate the rebuilding of the Great Fire of London, receive a personalised certificate once you’ve climbed the 311 steps to the top.